 This non-profit offers events, programs, resources and networking opportunities to artists and technicians working in independent film.

-If stop-motion animation is your thing, LAIKA is the place to go.
+If stop-motion animation is your thing, LAIKA is the place to be.

 The NEA is an independent federal agency that funds and promotes creative opportunities and arts participation in the U.S. The provide grants and other resources to creatives.